Digital Shoreditch

-Digital Shoreditch is an industry-led community celebrating and promoting the creative, technical and entrepreneurial talent of London.
+Digital Shoreditch was an industry-led trade festival celebrating and promoting the creative, technical and entrepreneurial talent of London, that tended to be held in or around the Shoreditch area.
 The collective, established in 2010, is a collaborative network for companies and individuals from across the digital sectors and features year-round meetups, parties, conferences, trade shows, workshops, hackathons, festivals and other events, organised by Digital Shoreditch Ltd.

 Festival overview

 Digital Shoreditch Festival was created as a platform for organisations across the creative and tech community.
 A broad spectrum of industry areas are represented in the festival, such as advertising, branding, broadcasting, production, film, music, gaming, design.
 The purpose of the festivals is for companies and people with ideas to display their products and to connect to potential investors, and to act as a showcase to anyone interested in digital.

 History

 In 2011, the festival was established by co-founders Kam Star and James Allsopp.
 The first Digital Shoreditch Festival ran from 3 to 7 May in 2011 and included a programme of meetups, talks, open studios, workshops and a one-day Summit held in Aldgate Conference Centre which attracted 300 participators.